roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-19-autodoll-extra-5.md

 "Yugg-chan doesn't think she is particularly weird."
 "I see..."
-"You overthinking, Mama-Yuu.
+"You overthinking, mama-Yuu.
 Mama-Lydi is invariably like that."
 "No, well, so that is, indeed, however I am at somewhat uneasiness of she had  settled to destroy it.
 Lydia is not of a such type."
 "Um-huh.
-However Mama-Lydi's ethos is healthy in itself."
+However mama-Lydi's ethos is healthy itself."
 "If this is what you say, Yugg-chan, this should be not a question of her mentality."